When tomatoes are coming in hot and heavy from the garden and I can't keep up with eating them fresh, I turn them into roasted tomato sauce.

 Jump to:

-Canning (or preserving) tomato sauce can sound daunting.
+Canning (or preserving) homemade tomato sauce can sound daunting.
 Sterilizing jars, special equipment and bad bacteria can scare even the most seasoned cook.
 Guess what?
-This Roasted Tomato Sauce recipe is not meant to be canned.
-It can be eaten straight away, stored in the fridge for up to a week or frozen(!) for up to a year.
-It is versatile, adaptable and very easy to prepare.
+This easy roasted tomato sauce recipe is not meant to be canned.

-I like to freeze this sauce in reusable plastic deli containers and in wide mouth mason jars.
-A note about freezing mason jars.
-Wide mouth jars are a must as they prevent breakage.
+A note about freezing a mason jar.
+Wide-mouth jars are a must as they prevent breakage.
 You also need to include head space to allow for expansion.
 I usually leave 1 inch of head space when freezing mason jars.
+Freeze the sauce for up to one year.

 You can also freeze this sauce in freezer bags.
 The great thing about using freezer bags is that they will freeze flat allowing to you really save space.
 They also defrost very quickly.